 What we can certainly credit Mori with is the soundtrack’s outstanding (for a PS1 game) sound quality.
-For music with such a martial slant, a forceful brass and bass sound is crucial.
+For music with such a martial slant, a forceful brass sound is crucial.
 And indeed, the Bounty Sword First soundtrack delivers in spades – sample the openings of “Federal Heavy Weapons” and “Choukishin” for floor-rattling examples of the music’s power.
-Not only that, Mori gives the synthesised ensemble a resonant concert hall acoustic that not only marks a significant upgrade over the SNES original but also perfectly fits the music’s character and ambition.
+Not only that, Mori gives the synthesised ensemble a resonant concert hall acoustic that marks a significant upgrade over the SNES original and perfectly fits the music’s character and ambition.
 On both the SNES and the PS1, this is one of the most classically-inspired soundtracks in the respective system’s discography, exuding a feeling of imposing grandeur throughout its entire run time.

 Part of the soundtrack’s ambitious nature is its robust thematic writing.
 Tanaka – again not necessarily known for music that’s particularly dense thematically – injects his main theme into several compositions in elegant and creative ways.
 It also helps that his theme is one of the most potent melodies he has ever written.
 In its original form, the theme is a sturdy (rather than heroic) brass melody presented over a riding, almost bouncy snare drum accompaniment on “Main Theme”.
 The melody is an exciting combination of different tones, mixing brassy weightiness with surprisingly upbeat overtones.